dandwhelan/ESP-FBot/README.md

 ## Getting the MAC address

 You will need to get the Bluetooth LE MAC address of your battery.
-Search for a Bluetooth LE device that starts with the name "FOSSIBOT" and "POWER".
+Search for a Bluetooth LE device that starts with the name "FOSSIBOT" or "POWER".

 - On Windows, use [BluetoothLEView](https://www.nirsoft.net/utils/bluetooth_low_energy_scanner.html)